labgem/metacoco/README.md

 License
 -------

-This software is licensed under the GNU LGPL-3.0-or-later
+This software is licensed under the GNU Lesser General Public License v3.0